Electrochemistry

 For more information, visit the WheeStat user's manual at the link below

-How will the new instrument differ from the older instruments?
+How will the new instrument differ from older WheeStats?

-To start with, we plan to abandon the Texas Instruments microcontroller environment that we have been using in favor of the Arduino compatible Teensy 4.0.
-We are doing this to make the instrument ammenible to hacking by the larger Arduino using community.
-The instrument will also employ an on board DAC (rather than relying on pwm signals to generate voltages) and a 16 bit A to D converter.
+To start with, we plan to abandon the Texas Instruments microcontroller environment that we have been using in favor of the Arduino compatible Raspberry Pi Pico.
+We are doing this to make the instrument amenable to hacking by the larger Arduino using community.
+The instrument will also employ a digital to analog converter (DAC) rather than relying on pwm signals to generate voltages.

 This is the WheeStat.
 We offer the WheeStat fully assembled with software installed and a Windows compatible graphic user interface provided on a usb memory stick.
-The potentiostat is powered from your computer over usb.
+The 40 mA potentiostat is powered from your computer over usb.
+We are also developing a 240 mA instrument that will be powered by an external AC to DC adapter.

 Supported Experiments: